the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 RSEs need to be aware of this topic's importance and deal with tensions that might arise with researchers' desire for frictionless sharing of data.
 Handling personal data also has ramifications for information security considerations during the software development process.
-Data protection is a difficult subject and RSEs should notice when they need to consult external expertise in special topics such as cryptography or re-identification attacks (e.g. [@Sweeney2002]).
+Data protection is a difficult subject and RSEs should notice when they need to consult external expertise for example when dealing with special topics such as cryptography or re-identification attacks (e.g. [@Sweeney2002]).

 ### Mentoring and diversity